AdaCore/spark2014/lrm/source/subprograms.rst

 Convention participates in
 conformance checks (so ghost can't override non-ghost and vice versa).]

-The Convention aspect of an External state entity shall not be Ghost.
+The Convention aspect of an External entity shall not be Ghost.

 [We are ignoring interactions between ghostliness and freezing.
 Adding a ghost variable, for example, could change the freezing point